sindhuri7/Phishing-Detection-using-Machine-Learning-and-Natural-Language-Processing/README.md

 ---

 > ⚠️ **Disclaimer**: This project is intended for academic and research purposes.
-It should not be used as a standalone security solution for critical infrastructure without proper validation and testing.# Phishing-Detection-using-Machine-Learning-and-Natural-Language-Processing
+It should not be used as a standalone security solution for critical infrastructure without proper validation and testing.